mike-jung/ubiaccess-framework/README.md

 - ES6 and Promise support - ES6 is used and Promise objects are created automatically if you define services
 - Spring like annotation support - Controllers can be scanned and loaded automatically with annotation
 - Database Failover - Relational databases such as MySQL(MariaDB), SQLite and Oracle are supported and failover features are embedded
+- SocketIO - chat implementation using SocketIO messaging is easy because handlers are separated
+- WebRTC - audio and video streaming for your multimedia needs

 ## Application Structure